fangq/mmc/README.txt

 when you compile the code (these files typically include ieee754.h, features.h, endian.h, bits/, gnu/, sys/cdefs.h, sys/ioctl.h
 and sys/ttydefaults.h).
-For Mac OS X users, you need to install the mp-gcc4.x series from MacPorts and use the instructions below to compile the MMC source code.
+For Mac OS X users, you need to install the mp-gcc4.x series from MacPorts or Homebrew and use the instructions below to compile the MMC source code.

 To compile the program, you should first navigate into the mmc/src folder, and type